Loading

 Under Australia’s aviation security legislation, you are unable to choose how you are screened at Australian airports.

 Security screening is compulsory for anyone entering the secure area of an Australian airport terminal.
-This means all:
+This means:

-• people going with passengers to the boarding gate
+• all people going with passengers to the boarding gate

-Screening officers must be satisfied an individual is not carrying any weapons or prohibited items before the individual can proceed beyond the security screening point.
+Security screening officers must be satisfied an individual is not carrying any weapons or prohibited items before allowing them to proceed beyond the security screening point.

 You have the right to refuse any screening process.
 If you refuse you will not be allowed to go to the gate or board your flight.

-When you enter a screening area, you are agreeing to each screening procedure other than a frisk search.
+When you enter a screening area, you are consenting to all screening procedures, excluding a frisk search.

 Before you arrive at the airport